project-gauntlet/gauntlet/README.md

 Web-first cross-platform application launcher with React-based plugins

-> [!NOTE]
+> [!WARNING]
-> Launcher is in active development, expect bugs, missing features, incomplete ux, etc.
+> Launcher is being developed by single developer in their free time.
+> Changes may be few and far between.
+> If you face any issues they will likely not get fixed unless they become a problem for that developer
 >
 > There will probably be breaking changes which will be documented in [changelog](CHANGELOG.md).